 How can I avoid family fights over the distribution of my assets?

 Estate disputes are not uncommon, but there is an option in North Carolina called Living Probate.
 This legal process allows you to identify potential challenges to your will while you are still alive, in essence, having your will declared valid before your death.
 Anyone wishing to challenge the will would do so during this process, allowing you to weigh in on your reasons for the decision.
-Trusts are also sometimes better tools to mitigate a potential for a challenge to an estate plan.
+Trusts are also sometimes better tools to mitigate the potential for a challenge to an estate plan as those do not lend themselves to challenge in the way a Last Will might.
 Clear communication about one’s wishes well in advance of illness and incapacity will also head off potential disputes or frustrated expectations.

 How often should I review my estate plan?

 Laws affecting estates, trusts, taxes, and public benefits for disabled individuals do change over time, as do personal situations.
 It’s a good idea to review your estate plan with your attorney every 2-3 years or sooner if you have a significant life change, such as a death, serious illness, placement into a long-term nursing facility, move to another state, or change in your financial situation.
-With the changes under the SECURE Act, we are recommending that everyone review the Act and make certain their estate plans still accomplish their goals.
+The 2019 SECURE Act made some major changes to the rules, so if you have not reviewed your estate plans, we recommend you do so to ensure the plans still accomplish their goals.
 You may wish to make an appointment with your estate planning attorney.

-It is helpful to periodically make a list of one’s assets, where those are held, contact persons who serve as your advisors relative to those assets or accounts, and the identity and location of all persons named as beneficiaries of your estate, whether under a Will, Trust or Beneficiary designation.
+It is helpful to periodically make a list of one’s assets, where those are held, contact persons who serve as your advisors relative to those assets or accounts, and the identity and location of all persons named as beneficiaries of your estate or of life insurance or other accounts, whether under a Will, Trust or Beneficiary designation.
 Talk to your medical power of attorney about your wishes concerning your health care and what types of treatment you would – or would not – wish to have administered.
 And don’t forget to include instructions (including logins and passwords) for your digital assets (Facebook and social media accounts, online bill pay and automated checking account deductions, etc.) so they may be properly closed out after your death.